-JCCC supports and endorses the Federal Drug-Free Schools and Communities Act amendments of 1989, as stated in College Policy 320.00.
+JCCC supports and endorses the Federal Drug-Free Schools and Communities Act amendments of 1989, as stated in the Substance Abuse Policy 320.00.
 In addition, the College requires students to comply with the provisions of the Kansas Controlled Substance Act, K.S.A.
 65-4101.